How to access shell or run external commands from within Vim

 The loophole to keep in mind

-Ability to run external commands from within Vim is an important feature that can come in handy in many situations (some of them we have mentioned in this tutorial).
-The learning curve for this feature isn't steep, so both beginners as well as experienced users can take advantage of it.
+The ability to run external commands from within Vim is an important feature that can come in handy in many situations (some of which we have mentioned in this tutorial).
+The learning curve for this feature isn't steep, so both beginners, as well as experienced users, can take advantage of it.

 Have you been using this feature for quite some time now?
 Do you have something to share?
-Please leave your thoughts in comments below.
+Please leave your thoughts in the comments below.
+Maybe you are interested in the Linux tee command too.